 This is precisely how Philip Durell works on the Fool's Inside Value newsletter service.
 In terms of strategy, he is on the lookout for companies trading well below his estimate of intrinsic value.
 As Philip has said, his approach to stock selection boils down to "scouring the market for that company trading for $0.50 on the dollar."

 And these companies, by the way, are far from value traps.
 In addition to a substantial price discount, you should also insist on top-shelf corporate management, a solid balance sheet, and gobs of free cash flow.

 Here's the bottom line: The next time you're eyeballing a list of stocks trading near 52-week lows, dust off your DCF calculator to see whether the prospects are worth prospecting.
 And in the meantime, if you'd like a peek at some of Philip's best bargains or access to the easy-to-use DCF calculator his service provides, try a free 30-day guest pass to Inside Value.

 This is adapted from a Shannon Zimmerman article originally published Feb.
 28, 2006.
 It has been updated.

-Rich Greifner owns plenty of stocks trading off their 52-week highs but none of the companies mentioned in this article.
-National City is an Income Investor recommendation.
+Rich Griefner owns plenty of stocks trading off their 52-week highs, but none of the companies mentioned in this article. eBay and UnitedHealth are Stock Advisor selections.
+UnitedHealth is also an Inside Value choice.
+Pfizer is an Inside Value and Income Investor recommendation.
 The Fool has a strict disclosure policy.